computational-linguistics-projects/homework-assignment-1/README.md

 #TODO
-- create your own branch for coding under the main thingy
+- create your own branch for coding under the main thing

-Testing testing 1,2,3,